adapreda/F1-Car/README.md

 - Material: PETG

 Design Approach:
--The model is split into multiple parts
+- The model is split into multiple parts
--Each part is designed individually
+- Each part is designed individually
--All components are combined in a final assembly
+- All components are combined in a final assembly